-Let’s not ignore the fact that every traveller who chooses The Gambia as their holiday destination affects the business and personal lives of the people of the Smiling coast regardless of their chosen accommodation, activities, dining, etc.
+Let's not ignore the fact that every traveller who chooses The Gambia as their holiday destination affects the business and personal lives of the people of the Smiling coast regardless of their preferred accommodation, activities, dining, etc.

 Let's start with the choice of airline provider and time frame: book an airline ticket with as few transfers as possible and decide to stay in one destination for a longer period of time.

 The choice of when you decide to travel is also very meaningful for the locals.
-If you choose a date outside of school holidays and major annual holidays, you’ll enjoy a crowd-free destination, and locals will get a chance to make money outside of high-season dates.
-There are a huge number of seasonal workers who receive a salary for only 6-8 months a year, so the choice of dates can positively affect development and quality of life.
+If you choose a date outside of school holidays and major annual holidays, you'll enjoy a crowd-free destination, and locals will get a chance to make money outside of high-season dates.
+A huge number of seasonal workers receive a salary for only 6-8 months a year, so the choice of dates can positively affect development and quality of life.
 The Gambia is a destination you can visit throughout the whole year.

 These are usually small entrepreneurs who are very much involved in the growth and development of the local community, are ecologically responsible, take care of the environment and animals, support the education of children and adults, buy from small farmers, or grow vegetables and fruit themselves.

-There are also accommodation providers who give back to the community and strongly influence local development such as Bojang River Lodge, Camara Gardens Apartments, Pelka House Apartments and Regal Apartments.
+There are also accommodation providers who give back to the community and strongly influence local development, such as Bojang River Lodge, Camara Gardens Apartments, Pelka House Apartments and Regal Apartments.

 The choice of accommodation also affects the activities you choose during your vacation.
 One of them is dining.